avl/strange_performance_repro/README.md

 The python-program puts each program it generates in a folder named ````output/```` where the programs can be inspected.

 Edit: In a previous version I claimed that having the code spanning two cachelines could still be fast.
-I was mistaken, by accidentally running objdump on the .o-file instead of the executable, which made be draw the wrong conclusions.
+I was mistaken, by accidentally running objdump on the .o-file instead of the executable, which made me draw the wrong conclusions.